Geometric properties of slowly rotating black holes embedded in matter environments: Separability and epicyclic frequencies

 where $g^{\mu\nu}$ denotes the inverse metric tensor.
 Such constraints help connect the momentum with the derivatives of the action.
 Substituting the ansatz \eqref{HJ_action} into Eq.~\eqref{HJ_equation}, we find that, to linear order in the rotation parameter, the Hamilton-Jacobi equation separates completely into radial and angular parts, as it does also for the non-spinning configuration.

 Explicitly, one obtains,

 where $K$ is a constant of separation.
 Using Eq.~\eqref{Stheta_eq}, the separation constant $K$ can be written in the manifestly positive-definite form,

 which plays the role of a Carter-like constant for the present spacetime.
 In particular, for equatorial motion ($\theta = \pi/2$), this reduces to $K = L^2$.
-Separability of the Hamilton–Jacobi equation is preserved at linear order in spin despite the presence of anisotropic matter; higher-order rotational corrections are likely to break this property in general.
+Remarkably, separability of the Hamilton–Jacobi equation is preserved at linear order in spin.
+Higher-order rotational corrections are likely to break this property in general.

 In stationary and axisymmetric spacetimes, the motion of test particles on nearly circular equatorial orbits is characterized by three fundamental frequencies: the orbital (azimuthal) frequency $\nu_\phi$, the radial epicyclic frequency $\nu_r$, and the vertical (polar) epicyclic frequency $\nu_\theta$.
 In the Kerr spacetime, these frequencies are functions of the black hole mass and spin, with the radial epicyclic frequency vanishing at the ISCO.